Abhigyan001/track-progress-frontend/README.md

 ## Project Detail

-This app lets users track the daily progress made on their exercises.
-The user can log in by enter their name and add individual measurements for eack kind of exercise.
-User can also update the activity as well as remove the activity.
-User can also update his profile by visiting the 'More' page.
+- This app lets users track the daily progress made on their exercises.
+- The user can log in by entering their name and add individual measurements for each kind of exercise.
+- Users can keep track of their exercises by clicking the Records tab.
+- Users can also update the activity as well as remove the activity.
+- Users can also update their profile by visiting the 'More' page.

 ## How To Use
 ![screenshot](public/assets/images/ss.gif)